gBibbs/my-notes-app/README.md

 ## This application was built using the following:

-React JS
+React JS,
-React-Router-DOM
+React-Router-DOM,
-Tailwind CSS
+Tailwind CSS,
 Firebase Authentication and Database